 Perlan is one of the best things to do in Iceland for families.
-It is an experience museum that showcases the best of Icelandic nature in fun and interactive ways.
+It is an experiential museum that showcases the best of Icelandic nature in a fun and interactive ways.
 The museum is filled with interesting display and even 100m long glacier cave.
 You can book your Skip-the-Line Perlan museum tickets here.

-The Perlan is one of the iconic buildings in Reykjavik, known for its greyish-silver dome that resembles to as the pearl of the Icelandic capital.
+The Perlan is one of the iconic buildings in Reykjavik, known for its greyish-silver dome that resembles as the pearl of the Icelandic capital.
 You can enjoy the 360° Observation deck on the top of the museum.
 One of the best views of Reykjavik.

 3. Sun Voyager